 Taking a break may sound obvious, but many still avoid it.
 I’m not talking about a “get-up-and-go-to-the-toilet” type of break.
 In my experience, when I work on a project for too long and can’t think of anything exciting, I need to take my mind off my work and put the project aside.

 You may be thinking: ‘How could I possibly do that when I need to get all this work done’?
 By consciously shifting your focus, your subconscious gets a chance to relax, allowing it to come up with the solution.
-Take the pressure off, have a tea or coffee, go for a photography walk outside, or play some Lego (whatever works!).
+Take the pressure off, have a tea or coffee, or play some Lego (whatever works!).
 Sometimes you may be too busy to take a long break, so instead try to shake it up by working on a different project.
 Changing your scene mentally or physically will allow your brain to relax and reveal the solution to your brain block.

 On the flip side, sometimes one can feel paralysed by options.
 When you feel that way, it may be time to cut down by beginning the elimination process until you find the idea that can actually be realised.
 Enforcing creative restrictions can open up new pathways for inspiration by giving us a starting point, boundaries, and structure.
 Make sure to not scrap those other ideas; they might be perfect for a different project.